barbariand/Reti/README.md

 <h2 align="center" id="repl-usage">REPL Usage</h2>

-Just input a string from any valid latex and get back the correct result
+Just input a string from any LaTeX mathematics and get back the calculated result
 ```
 >> \displaystyle \frac{2\sqrt{9}+5}{3(3+4)+1}
 > 0.5